Building Apptainer containers from scratch

 Running a container

-There are a couple of ways to run Singularity containers on CSC computing environments.
+There are a couple of ways to run Apptainer containers on CSC computing environments.
 For detailed instructions, visit our documentation on running containers.

 The options include using: